strong-roots-capital/dom-ts/readme.md

 ## Note

+> todo:
+>
-> todo: standard naming convention for maps.
+> - standard naming convention for maps: meta
+> - smoke tests for declaration merging (at least manually test for now.)
+> - start some documentation, linking to MDN.

 ## Recommended Reading